 - (1) the draft Instrument significantly affects the balance between shipping interests and coastal State interests.
 The obligation to grant access to a place of refuge, while it could be a clear advantage to shipping interests undermines state sovereignty and gives very little to the coastal State in return. - (2) as liability for damage flowing from decisions on access are subject to a test of reasonableness, no legal certainty is given to coastal States granting access as to liability for damage flowing from that decision.
-The "immunity"
+The "immunity" granted under Article 4 is not absolute and still relies on an assessment of the reasonableness of the action to permit access. - (3) the draft Instrument does not deal with such issues of liability and compensation as pure economic loss and environmental damage so that the current lack of consistency of approach is not remedied.
+The restrictions placed on the competent authority to refuse access accentuate the potential risk that coastal States will be left with damage for which the shipowner is not liable.
+Issues of liability which might have helped to convince coastal States to accept the duty to grant access are either inadequate or absent.
+Just as important as clarification of liability of the various parties are the questions of limitation of that liability and the content of guarantees.
+These issues will need to be addressed if there is any chance of acceptance by coastal States on whom successful implementation of the Instrument depends.

-140 Archie Bishop, "Places of Refuge" CMI Yearbook 2009 Part II (Comite Maritime International, 2009) 201, 203.
-141 Directive 2009/17/EC of the European Parliament and of the Council of 23 April 2009 amending Directive 2002/59/EC establishing a Community vessel traffic monitoring and information system Official Journal of the European Union [2009] L131/101.
+62 Directive 2009/17/EC of the European Parliament and of the Council of 23 April 2009 amending Directive 2002/59/EC establishing a Community vessel traffic monitoring and information system Official Journal of the European Union [2009] L131/101.